-‘Tis the season for cooking, baking, laughing, singing, and of course, shopping.
+‘Tis the season for cooking, baking, laughing, singing, and, of course, shopping.
 After all, what is the holiday season for if not the joy of giving?

 Ways to Shop for a Cause This Holiday Season

-“Shopping for a cause” means choosing to put your retail dollars to work for charitable organizations.
+“Shopping for a cause” means choosing to put your retail dollars to work for nonprofit organizations.
 Whether a store donates the proceeds or you select a retailer that offers charity-specific products, you can shop for your loved ones while making sure your money makes a difference.

 1. Online Stores & Portals That Give Back

 Certain websites automatically find retailers that donate a percentage of proceeds to a charity of your choice.
-Generally, to use these websites, you must create an account and then use the site as a portal to your favorite online retailers.
-When you make a purchase, most use a special URL to record the site as the referrer, and part of your purchase price goes to a charity of your choice.
+Generally, to use these websites, you must create an account and use the site as a portal to your favorite online retailers.
+When you make a purchase, most use a unique URL to record the site as the referrer, and part of your purchase price goes to a charity of your choice.

 Some online malls or single-store websites also offer a selection of products to choose from, so you can purchase and donate through one website rather than going to a retailer’s site.